 It was then that the idea of opening a single-item specialty café focusing only on oatmeal sprouted, but it was nearly a 12-year journey to get OatMeals off the ground.

 After college, Sam worked in the investment banking world but couldn’t let go of her dream to open an oatmeal shop.
 She was inspired to attend courses at NYU’s School of Professional Studies in Food Writing and Business Management.
 While still working full time, she took her passion a step further and attended The International Culinary Center, where she became a pastry chef in 2010.

 Sam finally took the leap and opened OatMeals on June 27th, 2012, offering nearly 30 signature sweet and savory oatmeal bowls and various oat-based pastries.
 She has revolutionized typical assumptions about oatmeal by showing people that it is anything but old-fashioned!

 Quaker Oats named Sam their “Creative Oatmeal Officer” in September of 2013 and she has held the title ever since.
 She enjoys working with Quaker to get people excited about the unlimited possibilities of oatmeal!

 Sam has appeared in broadcast segments including CBS’s Live from The Couch, ABC’s Eyewitness News, and NBC’s News 4 New York.
-Additionally, she has been featured in an array of wide-reaching local and national publications such as The Wall St Journal, Self Magazine, and The Huffington Post.
+Additionally, she has been featured in an array of wide-reaching local and national publications such as The New York Times, The Wall St Journal, Self Magazine, and The Huffington Post.
 She also engages in speaking events on female entrepreneurship, as well as the benefits of incorporating oatmeal into a healthy lifestyle.